-Note: The option to set ,RX Time slot' and ,TX Time slot' to ,On' is only available is s. if RX and TX frequency are both the same and 'CH Mode' is set to 'Digital' 10ddity
+Note: The option to set ,RX TS ' and ,TX TS' to ,On' is only available if RX and TX frequency are both the same and 'CH Mode' is set to 'Digital'

 7.13 RX CC (Color Code)

 Users can assign a color code for a RX channel.
 The channel Color Code can be same or different, but a repeater can have only one Color Code.